noam87/noamswebsite/content/q/john_stuart_mill.md

 > against the tendency of society to impose, by other means than civil
 > penalties, its own ideas and practices as rules of conduct on those who
 > dissent from them;**

-## Q: Freedom of speech is not freedom from consequences.
-The laws already permit all sorts of vile speech; does that mean we have to tolerate it?

-> It is that stigma which is really effective, and so effective is it that the
-> profession of opinions which are under the ban of society is much less common
-> in England, than is, in many other countries, the avowal of those which incur
-> risk of judicial punishment.
-In respect to all persons but those whose
-> pecuniary circumstances make them independent of the good will of other
-> people, opinion, on this subject, is as efficacious as law; men might as well
-> be imprisoned, as excluded from the means of earning their bread.

 ---